-This is a brief introduction of SEO strategy.
+This is a brief introduction to SEO strategy.
 For an in-depth SEO strategy implementation or one on one consultation please feel free to contact our Digital Strategist.
 First of all, let us start by putting basis understanding.
 Hence, applying SEO tactics into action for your blog/website can be a tremendous task.
-While Google is continuously improving and advancing its crawlers and robots text in order to determine which website takes first page authority on search.
+While Google is continuously improving and advancing its crawlers and robots text in order to determine which website takes first-page authority on search.

 1. KEYWORD SEARCH:

 The main source of SEO strategy is developing strong keywords lists.
-That is why Digital Marketers spent time conducting well drafted keywords search ahead of time before considering writing blog posts or designing landing pages.
+That is why Digital Marketers spent time conducting well-drafted keywords search ahead of time before considering writing blog posts or designing landing pages.
 The idea is SEO heavily focus on building keywords.
-In addition, there are several SEO software tools that Digital Strategist use to determine competition and rank for keywords.
-Obviously, when selecting keywords they have be specific terms that your ideal customer use to find your blog or products online.
+In addition, there are several SEO software tools that Digital Strategist uses to determine competition and rank for keywords.
+Obviously, when selecting keywords they have been specific terms that your ideal customer use to find your blog or products online.
 This can be weeks or months worth of work to gather up keywords and analysis it.

 2. TECHNICAL SEO MATTERS:

-Let's be honest, applying technical SEO on website can be hard for a lot of people.
+Let's be honest, applying technical SEO on a website can be hard for a lot of people.
 Special if you have no proper education or knowledge on SEO implementation.
-Even web developer who has no understanding on SEO digital marketing won't get it.
-I am going to provide with secret sauce to do it right the first time and avoid being blocked by Google Crawlers.
+Even a web developer who has no understanding of SEO digital marketing won't get it.
+I am going to provide with the secret sauce to do it right the first time and avoid being blocked by Google Crawlers.